How Home Solar Works In Florida

 Solar Power Battery Back-Up Systems

-Battery back-ups & storage are an absolute necessity for many people who have medical conditions that require never losing power.
-That is the only reason why a back-up system has real value to some people but most don’t need it.
-It’s difficult to justify the cost of a battery backup because power outages are so infrequent and there isn’t a return on investment like there is with solar panels.
+Battery backups & storage are an absolute necessity for many people who have medical conditions that require never losing power.
+That is the only reason why a backup system has real value to some people, but most don’t need it.
+It’s difficult to justify the cost of a battery backup because power outages are so infrequent.
+In addition, battery backups do not have a return on investment like solar panels do.

-There are many different types of power back-up systems.
-The most common is generators, some run on gasoline and some on propane.
-Either way, generators are very expensive to run at the time of use.
-Propane tanks are very popular because they are large underground tanks but can cost $600 to fill-up.
-Generators are not cost-effective at the time of use but are also expensive to buy.
+There are many different types of power backup systems.
+The most typical electricity backups are generators, which run on gasoline or propane.
+Either way, generators are costly to run at the time of use.
+Propane tanks are trendy because they are large underground tanks but can cost $600 to fill up.
+Generators are not cost-effective at the time of service but are also expensive to buy.

-Having sold generator back-up systems it’s my belief they are a horrible investment.
-The main reason is how often they get used versus the cost, we don’t lose power often enough to justify that cost.
-Although, if you have a battery backup storage system, there are no additional costs because the sun’s energy is free, unlike generators.
+Having sold generator backup systems, it’s my belief they are a horrible investment.
+The main reason is how often they get used versus the cost.
+We don’t lose power often enough to justify that cost.
+Although, if you have a battery backup storage system, there are no additional costs because the sun’s energy is free, unlike generators requiring fuel.

 Solar System Battery Back-Ups are Going To Become More Affordable In 2020 and Beyond

-It’s difficult to improve the solar panels because there really isn’t that much to them.
-Battery back-ups are without question where most of the advancements in home solar will happen over the next 10 to 20 years.
-A big reason is these batteries are being researched and engineered by so many different entities, like Tesla automobiles for example.
-They are making the advancements in batteries which will translate to solar, and it’s not just Tesla making battery-operated automobiles.
+It isn’t easy to improve the solar panels because there isn’t that much to them.
+However, battery backups are without question where most of the advancements in home solar will happen over the next 10 to 20 years.
+A big reason is that these batteries are being researched and engineered by so many different entities, like Tesla automobiles.
+They are making advancements in batteries that will translate to solar, and it’s not just Tesla making battery-operated automobiles.

 Creating power from the sun is the easy part, where to store is an entirely different issue.
 I believe the grid-tied system is a good idea because it reduces the cost and gives you a place to store your energy.

-Back to battery back-ups, if you do want to get a back-up system try to buy some time if you can.
-Batteries will improve in performance and the cost will go down in a few years.
-Solar panels will not improve as dramatically as battery backup and storage systems.
+Back to battery backups, if you decide to get a battery backup system, try to buy some time if you can.
+Batteries will improve in performance, and the cost will go down in a few years.
+Solar panel technology will not improve as dramatically as battery backup and storage systems.
 Because, unlike solar panels, battery backup systems are complex.

 How Homes Use & Consume Electricity

 No two homes use electricity the same because of all the contributing factors.
-How old are the appliances, air conditioning, insulation and how many people live in the home?
-Some like more lights on, some like less lighting and some run the air on 72 and some run it at 78?
-So how do you know what size system you need?
-The size of your system is determined by your average monthly kilowatt usage.
+For example, how old are the appliances, air conditioning, insulation, and how many people live in the home?

-It can be difficult to offset your power bill all 12 months without an oversized system which I do not recommend.
-Some people don’t care about having an oversized system, but it’s best to try to just offset as close as possible to the power you use.
+It can be challenging to offset your power bill all 12 months without oversizing a home solar system, which I do not recommend.
+Some people don’t mind having an oversized home solar system, but it’s best to offset the power you use as close as possible.